OxWearables/wearable-teaching/_posts/2022-11-25-practical-2-data-annotation.md

-##  Annotating a reference dataset
+# 2. Annotating your data

-Now you can open `OxfordImageBrowser` and annotate the reference data.
+Now we can begin to annotate our own data.

-* Start the image browser.

 ```
-$ cd ~/Development/oxford-wearable-camera-browser/
+$ cd ~/oxford-wearable-camera-browser/
 $ npm start
 ```

-* Click on the leftmost participant selection icon.
-You should see it reflecting the updated list of test participants.

-* For each participant:

-    * Select the participant.

-    * Select the annotation scheme `annotation.csv`

-    * Annotate all images belonging to the participant (see instructions just below)

-    * When finished, check the top bar to ensure annotation is 100% complete.

-    * Check that the annotation CSV file has been automatically saved to the default location (inside `~/OxfordImageBrowser/annotations/<your_name>/`); If not, manually save the annotations by clicking the download button.

-### Annotating images.
+At this stage, you should see your name pop up on the left-most panel.
+If you click on it, you should see you data load to the browser area.

+Now, select the annotation scheme `annotation.csv`.
+At this stage, it is worth explaining the annotation process in more detail.

 All previous annotators of the CAPTURE-24 dataset had to go through extensive training - annotating at least 8 test subjects - before they can go on to annotate other data.
 We will not subject you to that experience!
 However, today you will get a taste of this by annotating your own data.
 To start with, please go through parts C & D of [this supplementary document](https://static-content.springer.com/esm/art%3A10.1038%2Fs41598-018-26174-1/MediaObjects/41598_2018_26174_MOESM2_ESM.docx) from [this paper](https://www.nature.com/articles/s41598-018-26174-1) to understand how you should annotate the images.

-The overall flow is [described in great detail here](https://github.com/activityMonitoring/oxford-wearable-camera-browser) where the essential elements are to:
+The overall flow is [described in great detail here](https://github.com/OxWearables/oxford-wearable-camera-browser) where the essential elements are to:

 ![](./assets/figs/EDNitOT.png)